Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

-} \raisebox{2.5cm}{$\Longrightarrow$} \scalebox{1.15}{
+} \raisebox{2.5cm}{$\Longrightarrow$}\!\! \scalebox{1.15}{

-\raisebox{2cm}{$M'$} }} \Proof It is enough to observe that the symmetric difference of $M$ and $M'$ is a cycle which alternates between $M$ and $M'$.
-Indeed, in the next figure values $1$ indicate edges in $E(M'-M)$ and values $0$ indicate edges in $E(M-M')$
+\raisebox{2cm}{$F_{Z'}$} }} \Proof It is enough to observe that the symmetric difference of $Z$ and $Z'$ is a single alternating cycle.
+Indeed, in the next figure values $1$ indicate edges in $E(Z'- Z)$ and values $0$ indicate edges in $E(Z- Z').$

-The proof goes like the proof of Lemma~\ref{lm:OK}: The difference of the realizations lay within in a subgraph with $10$ vertices $\bar V.$ The subgraphs in the two original graphs spanned by $\bar V$ have the same (bipartite) degree sequence and they contain alternately the edges of the cycle.
+The proof goes like the proof of Lemma~\ref{lm:OK}: The difference of the realizations lay in the subgraphs induced by $\bar V,$ which subset contains $10$ vertices.
+The subgraphs $Z[\bar V]$ and $Z'[\bar V]$ induced by $\bar V$ have the same (bipartite) degree sequence and they contain alternately the edges of the cycle.
 By Theorem~\ref{th:ryser} we know one can be transformed by swaps into the other one.
-Since the cycle contains five vertices from both classes, and there are at most $20$ edges, the number of the necessary swaps (by Corollary~\ref{lm:kicsi}) is at most $2\times 20$ therefore there exists a constant upper bound $\Omega \le 40 $ of the number of the necessary swaps.
+Since the cycle contains five vertices from both classes, and there are at most $20$ edges, the number of the necessary swaps (by Corollary~\ref{lm:kicsi}) is at most $2\times 20$ therefore there exists a constant upper bound $\Omega \le 40 $ on the number of the necessary swaps.

-\begin{lemma} For each natural number $u$ there is a natural number $\Omega_u$ with the following property: assume that $M=(m_{i,j})$ is $(\alpha,\beta)$-OK and $m_{\beta', \alpha'}=0$ where
+\begin{lemma} For each natural number $u$ there is a natural number $\Omega_u$ with the following property: assume that $F_Z=(m_{i,j})$ is $(\alpha,\beta)$-OK and $m_{\beta', \alpha'}=0$ where